Directors

 Katy is an Assistant Professor of Criminology at the University of Nottingham.
 Her research primarily focusses on women’s experiences of technology-facilitated domestic abuse, with a specific interest in how being under digital surveillance shapes women’s interactions with services.
 Katy is further involved in projects looking at women’s experiences of gambling related domestic abuse and housing precarity, and safeguarding in end-of-life marriage.
 Alongside her research, Katy teaches undergraduate courses at the University of Nottingham, providing personal tutoring and supervising dissertation students.
 Prior to re-entering academia, Katy worked for a Higher Education provider improving pathways to support for student survivors of domestic and sexual abuse.

 Katy has extensive experience working with specialist charities and organisations and is happy to receive speaking and collaboration requests.
-You can read more about Katy and her work, and find her contact details, here: People - The University of Nottingham.
+You can read more about Katy and her work, and find her contact details HERE.

 Dr Katy Brookfield